|

 soldiers from the U.S. 101st Airborne Division guard the entrance in

-photos below in spring 1946 (my father appears on the right in the
+photos below in spring 1946 (my father appears in front of the doorway in the

 111SC, 333025; below - collection of G.R. and G.A.Walden) |